Skip to main content

 Ensure meat and seafood are cooked thoroughly.

-Undercooked meat and seafood can harbor harmful bacteria.
-Ensure dishes are cooked to a safe internal temperature.
+Undercooked meat and seafood can carry harmful bacteria, so make sure dishes are cooked all the way through.

 HIGH